Join the RHS today and support our charitable work

 Here are our simple tips for dividing perennials:

 Plant divisions as soon as possible and water them in well.
+They can either be replanted in the same spot, taking the opportunity to mix in a little garden compost or other soil improver first, or moved to a new part of the garden.
 Alternatively, pot up individually to build up size, overwintering pots in a frost-free environment.

 Here are three plants that benefit from using slight variations on the basic techniques.